+\paragraph{Dropout layers} randomly and temporarily remove a given percentage of neurons from the hidden layers.
+This is one of the regularization techniques in deep learning and helps neural networks to avoid over-fitting because it helps neural networks remove dependency on any specific neuron.
+This is not a computationally expensive regularization technique as it does not require any specific implementation or new parameters.
+The output from the dropout layer is equal to the input of the layer.
+Mostly, it is used after a dense layer, but it can be used with other layers.

+\paragraph{Dense layers} This is the most commonly used layer in neural networks.
+The dense layer, also called the fully connected layer, contains a given number of neurons each of which is connected to all neurons in the previous layer.
+The output layer is mostly a dense layer which has neurons equal to the number of classes, representing different class probabilities.
+Let $n_i$ and $n_o$ be the number of neurons in input and output for a dense layer, then { the following equation provides the computation of the number of parameters (\#Params) and output size in a Dense layer of a neural network.}

 Table~\ref{tab_HCR-Net_layers} presents different layers of HCR-Net along with their types, outputs and number of parameters.
-In first-phase, layers up to block4\_conv2 are initialized from pre-trained VGG16 layers and are freezed, i.e., parameters/weights are not updated and rest of the layers are trained, so number of trainable parameters in first-phase are 4,465,674 of total parameters 9,744,202.
-Moreover, for second-phase all layer weights are updated so number of trainable parameters are 9,741,130 while 3,072 are non-trainable.
-The non-trainable parameters belong to BN layer because for each dimension BN maintains four parameters to keep track of the distributions, out of which two parameters are non-trainable (i.e., moving\_mean and moving\_variance).
+In the first phase, layers up to block4\_conv2 are initialized from pre-trained VGG16 layers and are frozen, i.e., parameters/weights are not updated, and the rest of the layers are trained, so the number of trainable parameters in the first phase is 4,465,674 of total parameters 9,744,202.
+Moreover, for the second phase, all layer weights are updated so the number of trainable parameters is 9,741,130 while 3,072 are non-trainable.
+The non-trainable parameters belong to the batch-normalization layer because for each dimension batch-normalization maintains four parameters to keep track of the distributions, out of which two parameters are non-trainable (i.e., moving\_mean and moving\_variance).